 3. Professors will take you more seriously

 Let’s think about this for a minute.
-Pretend you’re a professor teaching an Intro Chemistry course (chem not your thing? pick something else, we’re pretending here).
+Pretend you’re a professor teaching an Intro Chemistry course (chem not your thing?
+Pick something else, we’re pretending here).
 Two students walk into your lecture hall.
-One is wearing Family Guy pajama pants and has his t-shirt on inside out and backwards.
+One is wearing Family Guy pajama pants and has his t-shirt on inside out and backward.
 The other is wearing dark wash jeans and a wrinkle-free, button-up shirt.

 - Who are you more likely to help after class?

 - Who will you believe when assignments are late?

 - Who will you give an extension to?

 - Who are you more likely to check in on when they don’t show up for class?